-• Clients receiving healthcare accessible via mobile devices.

-• All types of healthcare providers (i.e. professionals,

-paraprofessionals and lay health workers), communicating and providing client care through mobile-based technologies.

-We will include participants regardless of their location, setting, diagnoses, conditions or demographic factors such as age.
+All types of healthcare providers (i.e. professionals, paraprofessionals and lay health workers) providing client care through mobile-based technologies.
+We will include studies targeting patients with any condition, regardless of their location, setting, diagnoses, or demographic factors such as age.
+We will not include studies where the primary purpose is education or training.